|

 of the roof collapsed; the tornado departed.

-of broken glass.
-Dolores Thomas leaned heavily against a shelf,
+a layer of broken glass.
+Dolores Thomas leaned heavily against

-her leg pinned under the ruins.
-Her mother, only a few feet away,
+a shelf, her leg pinned under the ruins.
+Her mother, only a

-rescuers from reaching the victims.
-Cranes eventually freed them
+preventing rescuers from reaching the victims.
+Cranes eventually

 Forty-five minutes after the tornado hit, Dolores